Hypertension Management– Unmet Needs

 - Renal denervation involves the selective destruction or interruption of renal nerves of the renal arteries (blood vessels that supply the kidneys).

-- These renal nerves are part of the sympathetic nervous system, which plays a major role in regulating blood pressure.
+- These renal nerves are part of the sympathetic nervous system, which plays a major role in regulating BP.

-- In patients with hypertension, particularly resistant hypertension, there’s often an overactivity of this renal sympathetic nervous system.
+- In patients with hypertension, particularly resistant hypertension, there’s often an overactivity of the renal sympathetic nervous system.

-- The aim of renal denervation is to disrupt or destruct these overactive sympathetic nerves.
+- Renal denervation aims to disrupt or destroy these overactive sympathetic nerves.

 Procedure